Platopedia/platopedia.github.io/concepts/groupboosting.md

 <div class="content-linebreak"></div>

+## Public Feed

-**Public Feed -** Using this platform, boosted or verified groups are able to share important announcements with the general public (one message every 24 hours).
+Using this platform, boosted or verified groups are able to share important announcements with the general public (one message every 24 hours).

 <div class="content-linebreak"></div>